ng-Classic/ng-classic/aio/content/guide/lifecycle-hooks.md

 The log entries appear as the string value of the *power* property changes.
 Notice, however, that the `ngOnChanges()` method does not catch changes to `hero.name`.
-This is because Angular Classiccalls the hook only when the value of the input property changes.
+This is because Angular Classic calls the hook only when the value of the input property changes.
 In this case, `hero` is the input property, and the value of the `hero` property is the *reference to the hero object*.
 The object reference did not change when the value of its own `name` property changed.